- Teaching aids are the instruments or instructional methods used by teachers.

 - Students retain the concept for a long period of time.

-- The traditional method of teaching is monotonous, therefore teaching aids helps to break this monotony.
+- The traditional method of teaching is monotonous, therefore teaching aids help to break this monotony.

 - Better learning takes place because it supplements the verbal instruction method of teaching.

-- It provides variety to students, therefore keeps them interested in lectures.
+- It provides variety to students, therefore keeping them interested in lectures.

-- Teaching aids encourages students to participate in class.
+- Teaching aids encourage students to participate in class.

 - Experts sitting miles away from the actual classroom could be brought to class for teaching.